How Much Risk Should Boaters Take?

 - Use good judgment.
 A large part of managing risk is the mental game.
 Resist running that river section that’s beyond your skill level.
 Sure, people paddle out to that island, but are you equipped to self-rescue if something goes wrong?
 Use the many resources available today; check the weather and tide charts, read the guidebooks, talk to the local paddling shop, do a good web search.
 Then, weigh the risks against the benefits.
 Remember, going out is optional, coming back is mandatory.

 At NRS, we strongly support safe boating.
 Check out our many online safety articles, and take a look at all of our safety and rescue blog posts.
-If you have questions about safety and gear, give us a call at 800.635.5202, or drop us a line at email@example.com.
-Our knowledgeable customer service folks will be glad to help.
+If you have questions about safety and gear, go ahead and contact us—our knowledgeable customer service folks will be glad to help.